simply-simpy/ng-book-2-concepts/README.md

 ##Current status

-Chapter 3 begun.
-pet-app provides example  passing multiple components into one main component.
-Removes some of the complexity of the inventory app code example.
+Ch4 complete.
+May be instances where selector name should be updated to 'my-app'.
+Not up to date with RC5.
+Ch1-Ch3 up to data with NG RC5

-inventory-app example is not working in this repo, see book for proper code.
+inventory-app example is not working in this repo (CH3), see book for proper code.

-Chapter 2 complete

-Updated to RC.1